JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-setup.md

    <def title="Kotlin plugins">
         <list>
             <ul>
                <li>Make sure that both Kotlin and Kotlin Mobile Multiplatform plugins are installed and enabled.
-In Android Studio, select <b>Settings/Preferences | Tools | Plugins</b>,
+In Android Studio, select <strong>Settings/Preferences | Tools | Plugins</strong>,
-               check that you have both plugins enabled in the <b>Installed</b> tab.
-Otherwise, go to <b>Marketplace</b> and search for the missing plugins.
+               check that you have both plugins enabled in the <strong>Installed</strong> tab.
+Otherwise, go to <strong>Marketplace</strong> and search for the missing plugins.
                </li>
                <li><p>Current version of the Kotlin Multiplatform Mobile plugin may be incompatible with your version of Kotlin.
-To update
+Check the <a href="https://kotlinlang.org/docs/multiplatform-mobile-plugin-releases.html#release-details">compatibility table</a>.</p>
-               the Kotlin version, in Android Studio, select <b>Tools | Kotlin | Configure Kotlin Plugin Updates</b>.</p>
+               <p>To update the Kotlin version, in Android Studio, select <strong>Tools | Kotlin | Configure Kotlin Plugin Updates</strong>.</p>
-               <p>To update the Kotlin Multiplatform Mobile plugin, select <b>Settings/Preferences | Tools | Plugins</b>.
-Next to the plugin name, click <b>Update</b>.</p>
+               <p>To update the Kotlin Multiplatform Mobile plugin, select <strong>Settings/Preferences | Tools | Plugins</strong>.
+Next to the plugin name, click <strong>Update</strong>.</p>
                </li>
             </ul>
          </list>